Citrus asian salad

-- only uses one bowl
+- it only uses one bowl (yay, less dishes!)

 The fun with this salad is that it's really adjustable.
 Don't have an ingredient on hand, use whatever you'd like.
 The goal is to mix many different colored vegetables into a bowl, with some lettuce and herbs like cilantro or mint.